assaff/msc-thesis/source/results.rst

 .. warning::

-    [ORA: define these features (at least in methods - and then write a short sentence to remind the reader here what these names mean).
+    ORA: define these features (at least in methods - and then write a short sentence to remind the reader here what these names mean).
     Polarity and hbonding probably means that you look at whether the amino acid can be a donor or acceptor, right?
 This information helps the reader understand.

-In short, read this with the eyes of a layman and see if you would understand...]
+    In short, read this with the eyes of a layman and see if you would understand.

+In addition, each residue is labeled as binder if computational alanine scanning (using Rosetta) indicated a high increase in interaction energy upon mutation to alanine.

 Our goal is to identify these residues in the receptor structure (whether bound or unbound), using these intrinsic properties, but